RAPcores/rapcores/docs/dev.md

 ## Test Benches

-RAPCores is tested against Yosys, IVerilog, and Verilator.
+The main RAPCore source is tested for compatibility against Yosys, IVerilog, and Verilator.
+In-tree testbenches use the Yosys suite with either the default 'sim' or 'cxxrtl' backends.

+### Yosys Sim Bench

 The yosys test benches can be executed with:

 `make yosys-<sim name>`